PeijaEn/Citi-Bike-Analysis/README.md

   - Jupyter Notebook

 ### Results
-After conducting my data cleaning and picking the data that pretained to Des Moines, NY.
+After conducting my data cleaning and picking the data that pretained to Des Moines.
 The data was then analyzed and some visualizations were created via Tableau Public.
 See below for more detail:

 ![Peak Times](https://github.com/PeijaEn/bikesharing/blob/main/bikesharing/resources/images/mod%2014,%201.png?raw=true)
 Based off of the image, the peak times are 8 am, before work, and 4pm - 7pm, after work